nebulak/keybirdy/README.md

 The extension can be built with *ant*.
 Open a new terminal in the main directory and execute *ant*.

+The generated addon is created in the *dist* folder and can be imported in thunderbird.

 ## Notes

 The openpgp.js library is modified to work in thunderbird.
 The only modification is the use of a fake LocalStorage, because Thunderbird does not support LocalStorage.